-7. Use any old boxes you have around to make cardboard cutouts of your favorite TV show and book characters.
+7. Use any old boxes you have around to make cardboard cutouts of your favorite stories and book characters.
 Then use your cardboard characters to act out stories together.

 14. Sign up for free bowling.
 Make it into a weekly routine.